MvvmCross/MvvmCross/docs/_documentation/fundamentals/value-converters.md

   Both of these would result in the Power ValueConverter being passed a parameter value of `long` 2.

-- you might choose to use a binding in Touch like:
+- you might choose to use a binding in iOS like:

         set.Bind(label).For(l => l.Text).To(vm => vm.FullName).WithConversion("AbbreviateIfLongerThan", 12L);